Areesh123-DS/DataScience_Internship_Tasks/README.md

 - Identified missing values.
 - Exploratory Data Analysis.
 - Made Visuals to analyze the feature distribution.
-- Used **Logistic Regression** model to predict the target feature.
+- Train **Logistic Regression** model to predict the target feature.
 - Evaluate model's performance using Confusion Matrix, Accuracy and Classification Report.
 ## Results and Insights:
 - It can be concluded that the customers having longer call duration with the bank are more likely to accept the offer to deposit money.